maxwell3025/CS589-project/william/parkinsons_results.md

 NN:   accuracy 0.8128 F1 0.8803
 ```

-All accuracy > 0.89, all F1 > 0.84.
-The consistency boost our confidence in the results.
+All accuracy > 0.89, and all F1 > 0.84.
+The consistency boosts our confidence in the results.

-RF show remarkable resistance to noise, with stable and consistent high performance for $ntrees \ge 125$.
+RF shows remarkable resistance to noise, with stable and consistent high performance for `ntrees` $\ge 125$.

 KNN is the top performer here.
-This might due to the clean data set in Parkinsons dataset.
+This might due to the clean data in the Parkinson's dataset.
 All features are more or less equally important.
-And, it has moderate demension.
+And it has a moderate demension.
 This is where KNN shines.

 NN performs well too.
-We know NN shines on large data set.
+We know that NN shines on large data sets.
 But we have less than 200 data samples here.
-This shows the power of NN and proper hyperparameter tunning.
+This shows the power of NN and proper hyperparameter tuning.